hpe-dev-incubator/hpe-dev-portal/content/blog/highly-available-nfs-workload-on-hpe-greenlake-for-private-cloud-enterprise-using-serviceguard-for-linux.md

 ## Configuring LVM

-Once data replication is configured on the nodes, we can now configure LVM on top of the DRBD disk /dev/drbd0.
-The following Ansible snippet can be used to configure the LVM volume group named nfsvg and an logical volume names nfsvol of size 45GB
+Once data replication is configured on the nodes, you can configure LVM on top of the DRBD disk /dev/drbd0.
+The following Ansible snippet can be used to configure the LVM volume group named nfsvg and logical volume names nfsvol of size 45GB.

 ```yaml
 ---